 To secure the DIY wood beam mantel to the wall, we needed to screw in a few wood cleats.
 They were screwed into a header behind the wall.
 If you don’t have a solid header then make sure you are securing them into the wall studs.
 We slid the mantel onto the cleats and drilled in a few screws through the top of the mantel, into the cleats.
 Using screws instead of nails gives us the freedom to remove the mantel at any time if we desire.

-To dress up the plain white wood box surround, I made 3 rectanges and 2 square picture frames with PVC molding.
+To dress up the plain white wood box surround, I made 3 rectangles and 2 square picture frames with PVC molding.
+Making picture frame molding is so simple and can dress up any surface.
+I’ve made these (large and small) for several walls in our home.
 Click on the link to learn how easy it is to make picture frame moldings (wainscoting) for walls or in this case, fireplace surrounds!

 The moldings were nailed in place with a nail gun, then I caulked all the edges and gave the entire surround a few coats of semi-gloss paint.